Andrew-Jones657/andrew-jones657.github.io/Projects.md

 <h1> Welcome to my projects page </h1>

-<p1> This page is currently under development, but I intend on adding a variety of academic and work projects. </p1>
+<p> This page is currently under development, but I intend on adding a variety of academic and work projects.
+By clicking on one of the image thumbnails below, you will be directed to that project. </p>

 <hr class="solid">
 <h3> Work Projects </h3> <br> <br>